tudousponge/COMM7340-Golf/AI换脸&AI拍照.md

 ## Trigger
 * List two or three recent news stories or personal observations (on AI and digital media, or digital media and society in general):

-1.The application named ZAO, Which is mobile app that uses AI technology to allow netizens to replace the portrait of an actor with a photo of their own face, developed by Chinese dating app named Momo began circulating.
+1.The application named ZAO, Which is mobile app that uses AI technology to allow netizens to replace the portrait of an actor with a photo of their own face, developed by Chinese dating app named Momo began circulating
 2.

 ## Topic Areas